SiamFS/Boi_Paben_CSE470_Project/README.md

 ﻿# Boi_paben_project
-TO run this Project Open it in vs code
+To run this Project Open it in vs code
 Open terminal from VS code
 cd mern-server
 nmp start